Our vision and values

 Becky first arrived in Nottingham as a student.
 She joined the staff team in 2010 and oversees the practical aspects of running the church.

-Ele Hawkins (Communications), Ruth Evans (Finance), James Thomas (Children’s Work Coordinator).
-From September, we will have three trainees who will spend a year working with us – Joel Brown, Sarah Clarke and Matt James.
+Ele Hawkins (Communications), Ruth Evans (Finance),.
+We have three trainees who will spend a year working with us – Joel Brown, Sarah Clarke and Matt James.